alrudniy/T3-f24-app-matching/README.md

 ```

 ## POST ../login Testing
+- Description: Logs a user into the system.

 - Click add request on Postman
 - Select POST option, and paste http://127.0.0.1:5000/register in URL Box
 - Select Header, in key type `content-Type` and in value type `application/json`